ACT for Congo Scholarship for Congolese Luminaries

 When funds are available, we sponsor people who are effective leaders working to improve community health and supporting sustainable development in DR Congo.
 This can include tuition, language training, travel, visa, and living expenses needed.

 Fred Winga Bauma was selected for a leadership fellowship to Seattle in 2016.
 He is the third Congolese we’ve been able to invite to Seattle as an iLEAP Fellow.

-Fred is a one of the leaders of the non-violent youth movement Lucha, and a voice for peaceful change for the many in DR Congo.
+Fred is one of the leaders of the non-violent youth movement Lucha, and a voice for peaceful change for the many in DR Congo.
 He wants DRC’s people to become a “sentinel of democracy and good governance,” and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, and teachers from the Paulo Freire movement.

 “Nonviolent action is the only way we can build peace forever.”

 Micheline Mwendike was selected for a leadership fellowship in Seattle in 2014.
 She is an activist, journalist and photographer, who is focused on gaining access to roads and clean water for people in Goma, DR Congo.
 Her strong community leadership and principle make her one of the luminary voices in Eastern Congo.

 She is one of the original founders of Lucha, and recently completed her MA in Policy & Governance at Sophia University in Florence, Italy.